-Have you ever herd of Black Raspberries?
-I am sure you have seen them and passed them off for a blackberries but they are actually very different.
+Have you ever heard of Black Raspberries?
+I am sure you have seen them and passed them off for blackberries, but they are very different.
 They both belong to the same Revas gene.
-But blackberries appear shiny and black raspberries are not available in south America and Asia, just north America and they are picked with the stem.
-But there is also some very great oral benefits to eating these berries.
+But blackberries appear bright and black raspberries are not available in South America and Asia, just North America and they are picked with the stem.
+But there are also some very significant oral benefits to eating these berries.

-So in conclusion, this is a plant that has many oral health benefits for people who have pre cancerous cells in their mouth.
+So in conclusion, this is a plant that has many oral health benefits for people who have pre-cancerous cells in their mouth.
 They have conducted scientific studies proving this to be factual.
 Mother Nature gives us natural remedies all around us so why not take advantage?
 And the best part is its indigenous to North America.
 This plant is not poisonous and has several health benefits that you can further explore online.